- About Oneonta

 A demonym for Oneonta is Oneontans.

-For example: My cousin now lives in another state, yet he still thinks of himself as a Oneontans.
+For example: My brother now lives in another state, yet he still thinks of himself as a Oneontans.

 - FIPS Codes